Purple-EyeZ/Simple-Darker-Theme-PE/README.md

    - [SDT Purple Touch](https://raw.githubusercontent.com/Purple-EyeZ/Simple-Darker-Theme-PE/main/Purple_Touch.json)

-The colorful version is not exactly as I wanted due to Discord's limitations (improvements might be made later if I find solutions)
+The colorful version is not exactly as I wanted due to Discord's limitations (improvements might be made later if I find solutions).

 (It's just a test for now)